YaBraG/Arduino-Soundbar/README.md

 ### SAME (Overlap Mode)
 - Pressing the **same button** restarts its sound
 - Pressing **different buttons** allows sounds to overlap
-- Best for soundboards and layered effects
+- Ideal for soundboards and layered effects

 ### ANY (Exclusive Mode)
 - Any button press stops all currently playing audio
 - Only one sound plays at a time

-### Toggle Button
+### Toggle Button Behavior
 - A dedicated Arduino button can toggle between `SAME` and `ANY`
 - **Pressing the toggle button immediately stops all audio** (v1.0.5)

 ---

-## 🔊 Audio Engine (Important)
+## 🔊 Audio Engine Details

 - Uses `pygame.mixer`
-- Each button is assigned a **dedicated audio channel**
+- Each Arduino button is assigned a **dedicated audio channel**
-- Prevents channel stealing and random cutoffs under rapid presses
+- Prevents random cutoffs caused by pygame channel stealing
-- Audio files are cached for instant replay
+- Audio files are cached in memory for instant replay
+- Mixer pre-allocates channels for stability under rapid presses

 Supported formats depend on pygame (commonly `.wav`, `.mp3`, `.ogg`).